• Skip to primary navigation

 Homemade Blueberry Pie

 I am definitely a pie person.
 Blueberry, apple, peach, apricot, pumpkin, whatever it is, I’m either baking it or eating it, although, it’s usually both!
-There is something so satisfying about making old-fashioned family favorite recipes.
-This blueberry pie is a great one to serve for any type of gathering, whether the fourth of July celebration, a BBQ or a potluck!
+There is something so satisfying about making old-fashioned favorite recipes.

 a slice of blueberry pie being taking out of a white pie plate

-• It’s Delicious thanks to loads of blueberries bursting with sweet juices.
+• It’s delicious thanks to loads of blueberries bursting with sweet juices.

-• This Freezer-friendly pie can be kept frozen, then thawed and warmed up at a later date.
+• This freezer-friendly pie can be kept frozen, then thawed and warmed up at a later date.

 • It’s a customizable pie in that you could swap the blueberries for any other type of berry.